nandinimamidi84-crypto/Nandu/README.md

 # Nandu
-I want to learn hackathon this is my first time to learn
+I want to learn hackathon this is my new course to learn